Getting Started with Google Data Studio

 Dimensions are text fields, like Browser or City.

-Metrics are numeric fields, like Users or Sessions.
+Metrics are generally numeric fields, like Users or Sessions.

 You can slice metrics by dimensions – for example, slicing number of Users by Browser.